 Using the wp-config file to enable post revisions should fix the issue for most websites.
 However, if revisions are still not showing on your website, your web host may have disabled it to save your server resources.

-You can simply reach out to your hosting support and ask them to enable revisions on your server.
+To enable revisions in WordPress, simply contact your hosting support and ask them to activate the revisions feature on your server.

 Cons of WordPress Revision